- Hits: 2975

 During her master's thesis, she worked in the Ultrafast Optics and Nanophotonics department at the “Institut de Physique et Chimie des Matériaux de Strasbourg” (IPCMS) where she focussed on simulating the ultrafast magnetization dynamics of single-domain magnetic nanoparticles at finite temperature under the supervision of Dr. Giovanni MANFREDI and Pr.
 Paul-Antoine HERVIEUX.
 She then began a Phd at the University of Glasgow as part of the Material and Condensed Matter Physics team on October 1rst 2015.
 She will be working with Pr.
 Dr. Robert STAMPS on theoretical and computational models of stochastic nucleation and pinning processes of magnetic skyrmions in the frame of the MAGicSky project.

-Mr Sean HUGHES (PhD student)
+Mr Sean HUGHES (PhD student) - Left the consortium

 Mr. Sean HUGHES obtained his BSc in Physics from Dundee University and began PhD studies at the University of Glasgow on the 1st of October, 2015.